hypertelia/hypertelia.github.io/_posts/2022-05-24-a-bike-race-roughly-the-size-of-wales.md

 ![desc](/img/abikerace/34.jpg)

 I reached Talacre (which for the record _has_ to be pronounced with as Scouse an accent as you can manage) snapped the final lighthouse waypoint, then got my head down again for the straight and pan flat run into the finish.
 I kept an eye on the time and my speed, rounding up and down to work out a safe average speed I needed to come in by 8pm.
-My tired legs could just about keep a steady 30kph which I hoped would be ok as I rode alongside the Dee.
+My tired legs could just about keep a steady 30kph which I was pretty sure would be ok as I rode alongside the Dee.

 I swung off the riverside path and quickly found myself bearing down on the finish, turned a last corner and rode down a dead-end.
 I spotted Kirsty, my wife, waving.
 I doubled back and round to the correct unit which marked the finish.
-Job done, and wife, mother, and dog all there to meet me.
+Job done, and wife, mother, and Gilbert the dog all there to meet me.
 A proper nice surprise.

 ![desc](/img/abikerace/35.jpg)